Supporting Local Business

 Local Purchasing at Amherst College

-Amherst College Dining Services, in the spirit of continued support of our local community, has worked cooperatively with shelters, charities and survival centers, to provide donated food throughout the year.
-We have had an excellent working relationship for many years with these different organizations and look forward to these partnerships for many years to come.
+Amherst College Dining Services, in the spirit of continued support of our local community, works cooperatively with shelters, charities and survival centers, to provide donated food throughout the year.
+We have had excellent relationships for many years with these different organizations and will continue to in the many years to come.

 Hall Poultry - Pelham, MA